Fraunhofer-ITMP/mpox-kg/README.md

 d) You can now give a name for you environment, say: mpox.
 Switch the version of python to 3.10 and click create.
 It will take few minutes.

-e) Once done, you can  click 'Home'.
+e) Once done, you can return to 'Home'.
 You should see in the middle of screen that 'Applications on' will be 'mpox'.
-However, please remember that next time you open anaconda, you will have to select 'mpox' again because the original environment will be set to 'base (root)'.
+However, please remember that next time you open anaconda, you will have to select 'mpox' again because the environment will be set to 'base (root) by default'.

+f) In the list of available applications, find Jupyter Notebook and click install.
+That's it!!

 ### Pre-requisite 2: Cloning this github repository with your pc

 This step is to fetch everything from this repo to your pc so that you can run the scripts.
-FYI: The files are not so big. git
+FYI: The files are not so big and are safe to be stored in your pc.

+### Running Jupyter Notebook

-Please check the graph.ipynb for understanding step wise process of KG generation and KG statistics.
+Once you have fulfilled the pre-requisites you can proceed to generate KG on your own.
+Please open the graph.ipynb for understanding step wise process of KG generation and KG statistics.
 The KG has been exported to formats such as graphml, sif and so on for visualizations in other platforms.
 For example, the graphml file can be imported to Cytoscape directly.
 These files are located in 'data\export' folder.

 # Dissemination and deployment